atxwang/atxwang.github.io/_posts/ea_essay.md

 the primary example of this would be the non-profit 80,000 hours, which (afaik) has no real analogue in other movements. you can criticize 80k for many things, but there's no denying that it's [redirected countless people to dedicate their careers towards altruism](https://80000hours.org/about/impact/). i think many people are fundamentally put off by the premise of making life decisions primarily based on coldly quantified measures of "impact", rather than love or passion, which, hey---fair enough. but for the people willing to sign up for 80k consulting---many considering jobs already motivated far more by salary than love or impact---this type of guidance is really useful. personally, i would take one earn-to-giver or AI alignment researcher over any number of finance bros or web developers.

-even beyond organized efforts like 80k, i think EA as a conglomerate offers quite a lot of value in mentorship, learning resources, networking, etc. if you're considering a career in say, biorisk or emerging technology, all you have to do is put it out there and some EA in that field will have a comprehensive collection of adjacent resources and connections to share to you. maybe this kind of thing doesn't need the "effective altruism" label, but i'm honestly unsure if it would exist in the capacity it does
+even beyond not-for-everyone organized efforts like 80k, i think EA as a conglomerate offers quite a lot of value in mentorship, learning resources, networking, etc. if you're considering a career in say, biorisk or emerging technology, all you have to do is put yourself out there and some EA in that field will have a comprehensive collection of adjacent resources and connections to share to you. maybe this kind of thing doesn't need the "effective altruism" label, but i'm honestly unsure if it would exist in the capacity it does without the big tent EA movement behind it.

 **Veganism--- "ethical consumption"**
 -